-But before I get to the free stuff (okay, you can just scroll down and grab the stuff if you really want…), I want to talk about why the articles you read, the people you hang out with, and the media you consume consistently, directly shapes your life, for better or worse (and how you organize your environment to create your best life possible).
+Today I want to talk about why the articles you read, the people you hang out with, and the media you consume directly shapes your life, for better or worse (and how you organize your environment to create your best life possible).

 In 5th Grade, I knew exactly what I wanted.

 It was Fall of 1997, and my oldest brother was finishing up applications to a couple colleges.

 I didn’t know much about them, except that they were military schools.
 I knew even less what that meant, but I was curious like a cat.
 So when my brother was invited to spend a couple days at West Point, NY, I tagged along.

 So my dad, my oldest brother and I took a plane (my first plane ride ever!) to New York.

 I spent a couple days walking around the most bizarre place I’d ever been to in my life: everyone dressed up like they were in a perpetual state of groundhogs day from 1850; students were always in a hurry, running from barracks room to classroom to everywhere in between (and they’d get yelled at if they weren’t doing it fast enough); and after classes, they’d have to walk in formations with their rifles for hours, or play some kind of sport (intramural or core/club squad sports were mandatory for all cadets).